Vance criticizes Israel's parliament vote on West Bank annexation, says the move was an 'insult'

-JERUSALEM (AP) — U.S. Vice President JD Vance criticized Thursday Israel’s parliament vote on West Bank annexation, saying it amounted to an “insult” and went against the Trump administration policies and efforts to ensure that the U.S.-brokered ceasefire between Israel and Hamas holds in Gaza.
+JERUSALEM (AP) — U.S. Vice President JD Vance criticized on Thursday a symbolic vote in Israel's parliament the previous day about the annexation of the occupied West Bank, saying it amounted to an “insult” and went against the Trump administration policies.

-The Israeli parliament on Wednesday narrowly passed a symbolic preliminary vote in support of annexing the West Bank — an apparent attempt to embarrass Prime Minister Benjamin Netanyahu while Vance was still in the country.
+Hard-liners in the Israeli parliament had narrowly passed a preliminary vote in support of annexing the West Bank — an apparent attempt to embarrass Prime Minister Benjamin Netanyahu while Vance was still in the country.

-The bill was sponsored by parliamentary hard-liners, with only one member of Netanyahu’s Likud party joining them.
-With Netanyahu opposed, the bill appears unlikely to pass the multiple votes it requires to become law.

-While much of Netanyahu’s coalition, including members of his Likud Party, support annexation, they have backed off their calls since U.S. President Donald Trump said last month he opposes such a move.
-The United Arab Emirates, a key U.S. and Israeli ally in the push to peace in Gaza, has said annexation would be a “red line.”
+The bill, which required only a simple majority of lawmakers present in the house on Wednesday, passed with a 25-24 vote.
+But it was unlikely to pass multiple rounds of voting to become law or win a majority in the 120-seat parliament.
+Netanyahu, who is opposed to it, also has tools to delay or defeat it.

+On the tarmac of Tel Aviv’s Ben Gurion airport before departing Israel, Vance also unveiled new details about U.S. plans for Gaza, saying he expected reconstruction to begin soon in some “Hamas-free” areas of the territory.
+But he warned that rebuilding the territory after a devastating two-year war could take years.

 “I personally take some insult to it,” Vance said.
 “The policy of the Trump administration is that the West Bank will not be annexed by Israel.”

+Netanyahu is struggling to stave off early elections as cracks between factions in the right-wing parties, some of whom were upset over the ceasefire and the security sacrifices it required of Israel, grow more apparent.

+While many members of Netanyahu’s coalition, including his Likud Party, support annexation, they have backed off those calls since U.S. President Donald Trump said last month that he opposes such a move.
+The United Arab Emirates, a key U.S. and Israeli ally in the push for peace in Gaza, has said any annexation by Israel would be a “red line.”

-The Palestinians seek the West Bank, captured by Israel in the 1967 Mideast war, as part of a future independent state.
-Israeli annexation of the territory would all but bury hopes for a two-state solution between Israel and the Palestinians -- the hoped-for outcome by most of the world.
+The Palestinians seek the West Bank and the Gaza Strip, captured by Israel in the 1967 Mideast war, for a future independent state.
+Israeli annexation of the West Bank would all but bury hopes for a two-state solution between Israel and the Palestinians — the outcome supported by most of the world.

 Earlier this week, Vance announced the opening of a civilian military coordination center in southern Israel where some 200 U.S. troops are working alongside the Israeli military and delegations from other countries planning the stabilization and reconstruction of Gaza.

-Meanwhile, U.S. Secretary of State Marco Rubio told journalists at Joint Base Andrews late Wednesday that he plans to visit the center and appoint a Foreign Service official to work alongside the top U.S. military commander in the Middle East, Vice Adm.
-Brad Cooper.

-The U.S. is seeking support from other allies, especially Gulf Arab nations, to create an international stabilization force to be deployed to Gaza and train a Palestinian force.
+The United States is seeking support from other allies, especially Gulf Arab nations, to create an international stabilization force to be deployed to Gaza and train a Palestinian force.

 Israeli media referred to the nonstop parade of American officials visiting to ensure Israel holds up its side of the fragile ceasefire as “Bibi-sitting.”
 The term, utilizing Netanyahu’s nickname of Bibi, refers to an old campaign ad when Netanyahu positioned himself as the “Bibi-sitter” whom voters could trust with their kids.

 In the first medical evacuation since the ceasefire began on Oct.
-10, the head of the World Health Organization said Thursday they had evacuated 41 critical patients and 145 companions out of the Gaza strip.
+10, the head of the World Health Organization said Thursday the group has evacuated 41 critical patients and 145 companions out of the Gaza Strip.

 In a statement posted to X, Tedros Adhanom Ghebreyesus called on nations to show solidarity and help some 15,000 patients who are still waiting for approval to receive medical care outside Gaza.